Masai Mara National Reserve

-The Samburu National Reserve was one of the two areas in which conservationalists George and Joy Adamson raised Elsa the lioness made famous in the best selling book and award winning movie Born Free.
+The Samburu National Reserve is located on the banks of the Ewaso Ng'iro river in Kenya.
+It is 165 sq kms in size and 350 kms from Nairobi and was one of the two areas in which conservationists George and Joy Adamson raised Elsa the lioness made famous in the bestselling book and award winning movie Born Free.

 There is a wide variety of animal and bird life seen at Samburu National Reserve including lion, cheetah and leopard, elephant, buffalo, hippo, gerenuk, Grant's gazelle, Kirk's dik dik, impala, waterbuck, zebra, oryx and reticulated giraffe.

-There are over 350 species of birds including the Somali ostrich, grey headed kingfisher, sunbirds, bee-eaters, marabou stork, tawny eagle, bateleur, vulturine guineafowl, lilac breased roller, palm nut vulture, red billed hornbill, secretary bird, Verreaux's eagle, superb starling, yellow billed hornbill and vultures.
+There are over 350 species of birds including the Somali ostrich, grey headed kingfisher, sunbirds, bee-eaters, marabou stork, tawny eagle, bateleur, vulturine guineafowl, lilac breasted roller, palm nut vulture, red billed hornbill, secretary bird, Verreaux's eagle, superb starling, yellow billed hornbill and vultures.
 The Uaso Nyiro river contains large numbers of Nile crocodile.

-Kenya is exceptionally culturally diverse with over 42 different ethnic groups ranging from Massai and Samburu pastoralists to the Swahili living along the coast.
+Kenya is exceptionally culturally diverse with over 42 different ethnic groups ranging from Masai and Samburu pastoralists to the Swahili living along the coast.
 With its turbulent history, cultural diversity, varied natural habitats, fantastic beaches and some of the best wildlife viewing in the world, Kenya is an exceptional safari destination.

-We have recently travelled the length and breadth of Kenya visiting properties in most of the National Parks and coast and would be delighted to design your perfect safari.
-We offer a wide range of walking safaris, lodge safaris,luxury mobile camping safaris and small group safaris.
+We have travelled the length and breadth of Kenya visiting properties in most of the national parks , reserves and private conservancies and the Kenyan coast and would be happy to use this expertise to design your safari to offer recommendations.